RaspAP/raspap-docs/docs/insiders.md

 curl -sS -f -I -H "Authorization: token MY_TOKEN" https://api.github.com
 ```

 If successful, GitHub should reply with `HTTP/2 200` and a `x-oauth-scopes: repo` value in the response.
-If you receive a `HTTP 401` or other error from curl, check your token and try again.
+If you receive a `HTTP 401` or other error from `curl`, check your token and try again.

+#### Security and 2FA
-You will be asked to authenticate with GitHub when the installer clones the private Insiders repo.
-In this case, simply enter your GitHub username and token when prompted.
+If you're not using the `--token` option with the installer, you will be prompted to authenticate with GitHub before cloning the private Insiders repo.

-!!! note "Note"
 Your token is sent securely via SSH to GitHub.
-The installer does _not_ have access to or store your token.
+The installer has no knowledge of your token and does _not_ store or cache it in any way.

-If you're using GitHub with 2FA enabled the same process above applies.
+If you're using GitHub with 2FA enabled the same process as above applies.

+### Exclusive plugins
+Many Insiders features are available as [plugins](custom-plugins.md) that you can install on-demand.
+To do so, select a desired plugin from the **System > Plugins** tab by choosing **Details** followed by **Install now**.

 ### Scope of support
 Individual sponsors may use the [main RaspAP repository](https://github.com/RaspAP/raspap-webgui) for non-bug related discussions, including troubleshooting.
 If you've found a bug with an Insiders feature, please review our [issue policy](issues.md) and create a report in the [Insiders repository](https://github.com/RaspAP/raspap-insiders).